1. PURPOSE OF THIS POLICY

 MEMBERS are therefore encouraged to use a nickname or pseudonym in their interactions in DAYBREAK (MEMBER NAME) in the COMMUNITY FEED and to respect other MEMBERS right to stay anonymous by not using the COMMUNITY FEED to break anonymity (see the COMMUNITY GUIDELINES for further information).

 MEMBERS are not able to identify MEMBERS’ registered identity and other Personal Information from the MEMBER NAME.
-However, HSM does retain the link between the MEMBER NAME and MEMBERS’ registered identity in the event that the MODERATOR or HEALTH COACHES reasonably determines that they should contact the MEMBER to provide emergency assistance or apply COMMUNITY GUIDELINES.
+However, HSM does retain the link between the MEMBER NAME and MEMBERS’ registered identity in the event that the MODERATOR and CARE NAVIGATORS reasonably determines that they should contact the MEMBER to provide emergency assistance information or apply COMMUNITY GUIDELINES.
 This information may also be made available to HSM’s technical and customer support and the Privacy Officer in order to respond to MEMBER enquiries.

 HSM does not require MEMBERS to provide identifiable HEALTH or other SENSITIVE INFORMATION in DAYBREAK.
-Any such PERSONAL, HEALTH or SENSITIVE INFORMATION posted by MEMBERS in the COMMUNITY FEED or COACHING MESSAGES is done voluntarily and at MEMBERS’ own risk of exposure of their identity.
+Any such PERSONAL, HEALTH or SENSITIVE INFORMATION posted by MEMBERS in the COMMUNITY FEED or provided to MODERATORS or CARE NAVIGATORS is done voluntarily and at MEMBERS’ own risk of exposure of their identity and that information.

 To ensure that we comply with Australian Privacy laws and Australian laws regarding the retention of HEALTH INFORMATION, we categorise MEMBERS information as follows: